sara9915/uclv_moveit_planner/README.md

 This will start the execute_traj_action_server node, which provides the execute_traj action.
 The action takes a TrajAction goal message, which contains the trajectory to execute, and returns a TrajAction result message, which indicates whether the execution was successful.

 ## Demo
 Some demos are available to test the planner and the execution of the trajectory in simulation on MoveIt2.
-The demos are developed by using the *yaskawa_moveit_config_ros2* repository and the *gazebo_simulation_ros2* package (you can install all the required dependencies by using the provided https.rosinstall file).
+The demos are developed by using the *yaskawa_moveit_config_ros2* repository and the *uclv_yaskawa_simulation* package (you can install all the required dependencies by using the provided https.rosinstall file).